douek/ebooksapi/README.md

-# ebooksapi
+# ebooks API
-an example rest api project using django rest framework
+An example of rest api project using django REST framework.

+The project includes examples of:
-The project include example of using rest_framework permissions with django auth user, as well as custom permmissions.
+* DRF permissions and django auth, as well as custom permmissions.
-Api viewes with concrete view classes. pagination usage example.
+* API viewes with concrete view classes.
+* Pagination usage example